 Is an INFP Romantic?

 INFPs are genuine romantics.
 They tend to express their romantic feelings in deep and meaningful ways.
-Because they are creative, they often give their partners unique and beautiful displays of their devotion.
+Because they are creative, they often give their partners unique and beautiful displays of devotion.

-In return, an INFP wants to feel cherished and special, even if they may never speak of these desires.
+In return, an INFP wants to feel cherished and unique, even if they may never speak of these desires.
 A hand-made valentine, poetry, or a batch of their favorite cookies will touch an INFP much more than a gift that does not express the fact that you know what they appreciate.
 Pick wildflowers from the side of the road rather than having a dozen roses delivered to an INFP.

 Is an INFP a Good Lover?